Key takeaways

 Disruption of Hormonal Balance

-Hormonal imbalances also affect your hair follicles.
-Cortisol and estrogen in both men and women are hormones that directly affect your hair.
+Hormonal imbalances also have a direct impact on your hair follicles.
+Both men and women have cortisol and estrogen, two hormones that affect hair health.

 Oxidative Stress and DNA Damage